Zonz-Ly/Surfox/README.md

 - Alternatively, you can try placing the "Bookmarks Toolbar Items" on the **tab bar**—you might like it!
 - If you want to place the "Bookmarks Toolbar Items" on the **navigation bar**, make sure there is 'Flexible Space' on both sides of the address bar.
 Otherwise, the address bar may not center properly.

-In the "Customize Toolbar" page, click the "Density" button in the lower-left corner to choose different navigation bar widths:
+In the "Customize Toolbar" page, click the "Density" button in the lower-left corner to choose different navigation bar layouts:
-- **Standard (default on Windows):** The vertical padding of the address bar matches that of Catalina − and is recommended for Catalina − users.
+- **Standard (default on Windows):** The vertical padding of the address bar matches that of Catalina − and is recommended for Catalina − users and those who enable the title bar.
-- **Touch (default on macOS):** The navigation bar width matches that of Big Sur +.
+- **Touch (default on macOS):** The navigation bar width matches that of Big Sur +. if you reset the toolbar to defaults on macOS, remember to reselect this option.
-- You can also enable **Compact** through `about:config`, which matches the native compact toolbar style width on Big Sur +.
+- **Compact (Beta):** Mimics the compact tab layout of Monterey +. currently under development and needs to be enabled via `about:config`.
+It will be officially released in version 2.0.

 ### Some configurable `about:config` values (if set to `true`):
+- `browser.compactmode.show`: Display the "Compact" option in the "Density" menu.
 - `extensions.unifiedExtensions.enabled`: Show the unified extensions button (quite useful if you use extensions).
 - `userChrome.menuButton.enabled`: Show the menu button (Why not just use the menu bar instead?
 On macOS, it's natively built-in, and on Windows and Linux, it appears by pressing the Alt key).
 - `userChrome.urlbar.starButton.enabled`: Show the star button for bookmarks at the far right of the address bar (you can also access it by right-clicking on a blank area of the webpage).
 - `browser.tabs.tabmanager.enabled`: Show the "All Tabs" button to the right of the tabs (only in Firefox 131−, can be removed manually starting from version 132).
-- `browser.compactmode.show`: Display the "Compact" option in the "Density" menu (not particularly useful).

 It is recommended to disable updates (default) as new versions are likely to adjust the browser's UI structure, causing the unadapted Surfox to stop working.
 If you need to enable updates, open the `autoconfig.js` file, delete the line `pref("app.update.channel", "");` then save.